-Despite the sophisticated digital tools that are available, and the changing behaviors and expectations of our customers, agrimarketers have been slow to adapt.
+Despite the sophisticated digital tools that are available, and the changing behaviours and expectations of our customers, agri-marketers have been slow to adapt.
 We believe that this failure to embrace digital transformation has been fueled by a few implicit assumptions (which we believe are patently false):

 Assumption 1: Farmers aren’t like regular consumers and are not “digital”.

 Assumption 2: Sales teams can only succeed primarily due to personal interactions with customers (face-to-face).

 Assumption 3: “Digital” is an add-on to our other business activities, not something that becomes a core competency.

 These assumptions lead to the stagnation of a digital ecosystem and hinder the organization’s ability to compete in a hyper-competitive and connected digital world.
 In today’s age of digital maturity, organizations that do not fully embrace the transformation to operating as a digital business are being left behind by more progressive industries.
 Evolution and transformation require us to step away from day-to-day management to intentionally review the digital ecosystem through the eyes of your customers.

 In digital presence, mere existence on digital platforms is satisfactory. ”We have to have a website.””
 We need a Facebook page.”
 We need some fresh content.”
 Sound familiar?

 There is little digital strategy and the digital presence doesn’t support any specific business need.

 In this evolutionary stage, websites and social media exist to provide a digital presence for their customers, but these are not consistently updated or monitored.
 Digital advertising efforts are sporadic.